Joel Holst

-Joel Holst was an American baseball coach, and was the former head baseball coach of the Wartburg Knights.
+Joel Holst is a current American baseball coach at Independence HS (IA) in Independence, Iowa, following one year as the head coach of Janesville high school.
 Holst played college baseball and college football at Coe College from 1981 to 1985.
 He then served as the head coach at West Delaware high school in Manchester, Iowa before making a stop at Northwest Missouri State as an assistant.
-He got his first head coaching job at Loras College before arriving at Wartburg College in 1996.
+He got his first head coaching job at the collegiate level at Loras College before arriving at Wartburg College in 1996.
+He reached 1000 career wins in 2025 while coaching at Janesville High School.

 Playing career

 Holst played both baseball and football for Coe College in Cedar Rapids, Iowa.
 He was a three starter on both teams.
 He remains the career record holder for highest batting average at .403.
 In 2011, Holst was inducted to the Coe College athletic hall of fame.